Soft Switching Expert Policies for Controlling Systems with Uncertain Parameters: Example

 \subsection{Preparing Expert Policies}

-To prepare multiple expert policies, we manually select representative points from $\Xi$ based on the simulation results $G(\mu|\xi)$ obtained by several policies, each learned on a different simulated system using the DDPG algorithm.
-Specifically, we select the following three representative points: $\xi^{(1)}=[0.1,1.0],\ \xi^{(2)}=[2.0, 0.0]$, and $\xi^{(3)}=[2.0,2.0]$ and three expert policies are learned for the corresponding simulated systems.
-The performances of the expert policies are shown in Fig.\ \ref{fig:local_experts}.
+The development of a practical method for selecting representative points is beyond the scope of this study; here, we heuristically select representative points from $\Xi$ based on the simulation results $G(\mu|\xi)$ obtained from certain simulated systems $f(\cdot,\cdot,\xi)$.
+Specifically, we select the following three representative points: $\xi^{(1)}=[0.1,1.0],\ \xi^{(2)}=[2.0, 0.0]$, and $\xi^{(3)}=[2.0,2.0]$.
+We then synthesize expert policies using DDPG for these representative simulated systems.
+The performances of the three expert policies are shown in Fig.\ \ref{fig:local_experts}.
 Each expert policy performs well on systems whose behaviors are similar to those of the corresponding representative simulated system.
 Additionally, for any $\xi\in\Xi_{\text{grid}}$, there exists at least one expert policy that performs well.